History of domes in South Asia: Mughal Empire

+Sultanate of Bijapur

 The tomb of Mohammed Adil Shah (d.
 1656) in Bijapur is one of the largest masonry domes in the world.
 Called the Gol Gumbaz, or Round Dome, it has an internal diameter of 41.15 meters and a height of 54.25 meters.
 The dome was built with layers of brick between thick layers of mortar and rendered on both faces, so that the dome acts as a concrete shell reinforced with bricks.
 It is 2.6 meters thick at the base.
 The dome was the most technically advanced to be built in the Deccan, and exemplifies the flowering of art and architecture that occurred during the period of the Adil Shahi Sultanate's greatest extent.
 Radial cracks were repaired in 1936-7 by the application of reinforcement to the outside of the dome, which was then covered by sprayed concrete.
 Both the Gol Gumbaz dome and the smaller dome of the Jama Masjid, a 57-foot wide dome also at Bijapur, are above distinctive transition zones consisting of eight intersecting arches that narrow the openings to be covered.

-The Badshahi Mosque, one of the jewels of Mughal architecture, and South Asia's second-largest mosque, built by Aurengzeb between 1671 and 1673, is describes by historian Catherine B. Asher as: The prayer chamber adheres generally to the plan of Shah Jahan's Delhi mosque constructed about two decades earlier, although it is considerably larger.
-While closely modeled on Shah Jahan-period congregational mosques, the Badshahi mosque reveals a greater sense of spatial tension in keeping with the new aesthetic established early in Aurangzeb's reign.
-This is achieved, in part, by the sheer scale of the complex and by the facade's arched openings that are small in comparison to the building's overall massive size.
-Further underscoring this spatial tension are the bulbous domes and the minarets at the compound corners that emphasize the sense of verticality.
+Sikh Confederacy and Sikh Empire

 Domes appear frequently in Sikh architecture, which was greatly influenced by Mughal architecture.
 Most of Historical Sikh buildings were built towards the end of 18th century.
 Domes in Sikh architecture are mostly ribbed with lotus design at the top and floral motifs at the bottom.
 These domes start with wide base and reach maximum circumference when they are less than halfway up.

-Later modern period
+British Raj

 After the fall of the Mughal Empire, a new form of revivalist architecture developed under the British, known as Indo-Saracenic architecture.
-It draws heavily from Mughal and Rajput architectural forms, and extensively used domes.
+It draws heavily from Gothic, Rajput, and Mughal architectural forms, and extensively used domes.